IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/mtf-analysis/aggregation-locked.md

 1. The first function iterates over each pair of bounds and returns the start and end index in the source index within that bounds
-2. The returned indices are in fact the same indices we printed out previously
+2. The returned indices are in fact the same indices we printed out previously.
+Use `np.column_stack` to print start and end indices next to each other.
 3. The second function iterates over each index range and calls `mdd_nb` on it
 4. Number of columns in `h1_high` and `h1_low`
 5. Custom arrays should be two-dimensional